tomasjurasek/tomasjurasek.github.io/_posts/2024-06-06-tracing-open-telemetry-net.md

     "1.0.0");
 `

-Then, use the `ActivitySource` instance to create an `Activity` instance, which represents a single-span operation.
+Use the `ActivitySource` instance to create an `Activity` instance, which represents a single-span operation.

 `using var activity = activitySource.StartActivity("ActivityName");`

 If there are no listeners/samplers interested in this activity, the `StartActivity` returns null.

-`StartActivity` start an activity and automatically becomes the current activity in the `ActivityContext.Current` and propagate the `ActivityContext` from the parent activity.
+The `StartActivity` method starts an activity  and sets it as the current activity in the `ActivityContext.Current` and propagates the `ActivityContext` from the parent activity.

  ```csharp